TrossenRobotics/trossen_sdk/docs/readme/lerobot.md

 ## Replaying using LeRobot

-If you have `LeRobot` frame work installed, you can also replay using the replay scripts.
+If you have the `LeRobot` framework installed, you can also replay using the replay scripts.
 Note: This was tested using the new api integration for Trossen Arms with LeRobot.

 ```bash